Abhisheksjp123/AIML_Notes/Deep Learning/NNs on Data/Neural Network.md

 It can even fit a wiggle to this
 ![[Pasted image 20250627193919.png]]

-Note: the [[NN Parameters]]/weighted signals can be very complex but for simplicity we'll take
+Note: the [[NN Parameters]]/weighted signals can be complex but for simplicity we'll take
 $$
 y = Wx + b
 $$